HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

 === "On-Premises"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
 For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf235) section.

+### Practitioner Dashboard

 ## Digital Experience 8.5 and 9.0 Versions

+=== "Containers"
+    Practitioner dashboard – A modern, React-based dashboard with widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
+For more information refer to[Practitioner Dashboard  ](../../../docs/build_sites/practitioner_studio/)<!-- Tupdate link-->

+=== "On-Premises"
+    Practitioner dashboard – A modern, React-based dashboard with widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
+For more information refer to[Practitioner Dashboard  ](../../../docs/build_sites/practitioner_studio/)<!-- Tupdate link-->
 ### Extended Support option now available for DX versions 8.5 and 9.0

 === "On-Premises"